Achilles Tendinitis Treatment Eastwood

 At Heel Pain Clinics of Adelaide, Achilles Tendinitis presents most commonly and is characterized by acute inflammation.

-At Heel Pain Clinics of Adelaide we occasionally see Retrocalcaneal Bursitis.
-It refers to inflammation within the lubricating fluid like sac, which lies between the Achilles tendon and the heel bone.
-It is highly likely that there is the presence of a prominent bony bump on the outside-top border of the back of the heel.
-This is known as a Haglund’s deformity.
+At Heel Pain Clinics of Adelaide, we sometimes encounter cases of Retrocalcaneal Bursitis.
+This condition is characterized by inflammation within the sac-like structure filled with lubricating fluid, which is located between the Achilles tendon and the heel bone.
+It is probable to find a noticeable bony protuberance on the outer-top edge of the heel’s backside, commonly referred to as a Haglund’s deformity.

 Treatment For Achilles Tendinitis